abazlinton/MarkToMarketTest/README.md

 - `reducers.js` is doing too much, needs split into multiple reducers / same for actions

 ### Additions

-- Currently missing is the ability to remove transactions from a project as per the brief.

 - Error handling.
 Currently only `Project` and the action `requestProject` are doing anything much here (404)